Agile Mindset for Business Innovation

 Kristian Thorbjornsen: That’s the principled part of it, where I always feel that the business model is cast in stone.
 It’s already like that.
 Yeah.
 It’s hard to change.
 There’s nothing interesting or new that we can explore in the sports arena.
 Then, I remember things that I read.
 Then I say, okay!
 Before I continue to put down the idea.
 I should explore.
 Is there nothing that we can do?
 So then I told him, “okay, maybe we can do some research and send them interesting sports gadgets monthly.”
 Something that might benefit them from a sports perspective.

 Kristian Thorbjornsen: There’s this shoelace clip.
 You can clip shoes instead of bringing your shoe box.
 It’s an easy clip kind of thing.
 So things like that, gadgets that might help them in their sporting daily life, like your unique pouch or whatever.
 So, I told him like, okay, maybe we can explore that.
 Then he said, yeah!
 Good idea.
 Let’s explore.
 So, I’m no longer shutting off the ideas that come in, but trying to find a way to adapt.

-Kristian Thorbjornsen: Yes.
-In that sense, that particular paradox applied.
+Kristian Thorbjornsen: In that sense, that particular paradox applied.
 And that’s the reason why he actually sent me the book.
 Because he felt that, I wasn’t willing to take a chance with things.
 I wasn’t willing to explore or move forward and I didn’t have that, “okay, let’s try.
 Let’s just do it.
-We learn from doing rather than coming with all the excuses why it won’t work.
+We learn from doing rather than coming up with all the excuses why it won’t work.
 Try first.
 So that’s how our first Facebook live happened.
-We did a Facebook live selling.
+We did a Facebook live sale.